RexMortem/C_Course-Optional_Session_24/OptionalSession.md

 **Hint 5:** Solving the problem, but for integers: `cFiles/exerciseHints/RemovingFromIntStack.c`.

 2) Solve the problem for names with an arbitrary length.

-- TO DO: Add more test cases
-- TO DO: Create non-extended solution
-- TO DO: Create Int Stack solution
-- TO DO: Explain structs

 ### <a name="Exercise2"> Sorting Witches </a>